corespring/corespring-container/modules/container-client/mock-server/README.md

 # Mock Server

-This server provides a client side only version of the editor or player.
+This server provides a client side only version of the player (editor to come).

 ## Running